Cristiano Ronaldo Poses In Ball Pit Wearing Nothing But Underwear

 — Cristiano Ronaldo (@Cristiano) September 13, 2018

-The outlet also noted that Ronaldo has other endorsement deals including Herbalife, EA Sports, and American Tourister, along with a line of CR7 branded products including shoes, underwear, fragrance, jeans, a children’s line, a line of hotels and soon-to-open restaurants in Brazil.
+Forbes also noted that Ronaldo has other endorsement deals including Herbalife, EA Sports, and American Tourister, along with a line of CR7 branded products including shoes, underwear, fragrance, jeans, a children’s line, a line of hotels and soon-to-open restaurants in Brazil.

 Ronaldo remains the most popular athlete in the world with 322 million social media followers.